aglee/AdventOfCode2016/19/proof.md

 Suppose player X starts at position r.
 The r'th iteration will rotate X to the end of the list.
 At that point, r players will have been removed, so the number of players remaining will be a power of 3, and Claim 3 tells us X will win.

+This is really the same as Case 1.
+In Case 1, r = 0 = n mod n.

 **Case 3: n = 2p + r.
 The winning position is p+2r.**

 Suppose player X starts at position p+2r.
 With each of the first r iterations, X's position decreases by two -- one because of a player being eliminated, and one because the first player in the list gets rotated to the end.
 Thus after r iterations, X is at position p among a list of 2p players.
 Claim 1 tells us that after p more iterations the list will contain p players with X again at the end.
 Claim 3 tells us X will be the winner.